ampproject/amphtml/spec/amp-framework-hosting.md

 You can host the AMP framework and components from your own server or CDN.
 This feature has a number of applications.
 For example, you can...

-- test and demonstrate changes to the framework or components.
 - set a release cadence that matches your development cycle.
 - deliver the AMP framework in regions where `cdn.ampproject.org` may not be available.
 - serve AMP pages and the framework from the same host, potentially improving content delivery times.
+- test and demonstrate changes to the framework or components.

-The AMP Project is looking into options for [validation](https://amp.dev/documentation/guides-and-tutorials/learn/validation-workflow/validate_amp/) of AMP pages that use an AMP framework hosted outside of `cdn.ampproject.org`.
+The AMP Project is looking into options for [validation](https://amp.dev/documentation/guides-and-tutorials/learn/validation-workflow/validate_amp/) of AMP pages that use an AMP framework hosted outside of `cdn.ampproject.org` ([#27546](https://github.com/ampproject/amphtml/issues/27546)).
 As of April 2020, these AMP pages do not pass validation.

 ## Versioning

 This document makes frequent use of the terms "version" and "runtime version (rtv)".
 These two versions are slightly different.
 When the AMP framework is built, it is assigned a 13-digit _version_.
 When the AMP framework is served, a config number prefixes the version, resulting in a 15-digit _runtime version_.
 The build system and runtime enforce these version formats.

-The AMP Project has adopted the following conventions:
+Note: The _version_ (sometimes referred to as the "AMP version number") and _runtime version_ are often confused with each other.
+When it matters, be explicit about the version to which you're referring by indicating 13- or 15-digits.

+When the AMP framework is built (either by you or by the AMP Project), a 13-digit date-based version is automatically assigned.
+You can find this version in `version.txt` at the root of the AMP framework distribution.
+Then, the easiest route to hosting the AMP framework is to prefix this version with `01` to create a 15-digit runtime version, where `01` indicates a stable release.

+A more complete picture of the conventions adopted by the AMP Project for the version and runtime version is below.
+This is more than you need to get started with hosting the AMP framework, but serves as a good reference in case you want to expand your hosting capabilities.

-- Version: the commit time of the last commit in the active branch
+- Version ([16631](https://github.com/ampproject/amphtml/pull/16631)): the commit time of the last commit in the active branch

   ```
   TZ=UTC git log -1 --pretty="%cd" --date=format-local:%y%m%d%H%M%S
   ```

-  with a trailing single-digit build code (almost always `0`).
+  with a trailing single-digit build code (defaults to `0`, but can be arbitrarily changed).
 This version corresponds to the release versions found on [github.com/ampproject/amphtml/releases](https://github.com/ampproject/amphtml/releases).

 - Runtime version (rtv): the version prefixed by a 2-digit config code:

-  - Canary: `00`
+  - Experimental: `00`
-  - Production: `01`
+  - Stable: `01`
-  - Experiment: `02`, `03`, `04`, etc.
+  - Control: `02`
+  - Beta: `03`
+  - Nightly: `04`
+  - Nightly-Control: `05`
+  - AMP Experiments: `10`, `11`, `12`
+  - INABOX Control and Experiments: `20`, `21`, `22`, `23`, `24`, `25`

 The runtime version is found in URLs and is reported in the console of browser inspectors when an AMP page loads.
-For example, runtime version `012004041903580` is production version `2004041903580` .
+For example, runtime version `012004041903580` is stable version `2004041903580`.

 ## Acquire the AMP framework